SrujanKumar-K/Blogpost/Solarmarker/README.md

 ### File Information

-&nbsp;&nbsp;&nbsp;&nbsp;SolarMarker, a malware family known for its infostealing and backdoor capabilities include the exfiltration of auto-fill data, saved passwords and saved credit card information from victims’ web browsers.
-The
+&nbsp;&nbsp;&nbsp;&nbsp;SolarMarker, a malware family known for its infostealing and backdoor capabilities include the exfiltration of auto-fill data, saved passwords and saved card information from victims’ web browsers.

 Victims are targeted through malspam ZIP attachment containing an embedded EXE file that initiates the infection chain.
-The zip sample is available [Here](https://bazaar.abuse.ch/sample/e864d8d2a93f38d2714ad1f0b5f79cef79d46022cd6b29c3ed8e52c8c79e7ff9/)
+The zip sample is available [here](https://bazaar.abuse.ch/sample/e864d8d2a93f38d2714ad1f0b5f79cef79d46022cd6b29c3ed8e52c8c79e7ff9/)

-The EXE file is compiled in .Net assembly It is almost 210MB in size and it has 26/63 detection count in VirusTotal as on writing this blogpost.
+It is a _.Net compiled binary_; **210MB** in size.
+It has _26/63_ detection count in VirusTotal as on writing this blogpost.

 ![image](https://user-images.githubusercontent.com/71969773/175195516-9d108f7f-702d-4cce-a305-3b03b2197178.png)